jprichardson/secure-random/README.md

 secure-random
 ==============

-A simple JavaScript to normalize the creation of cryptographically strong random values
+A simple JavaScript component to normalize the creation of cryptographically strong random values.

 Why?